 The new folders then automatically appear in your main menu.
-It also uses other markdown shortcuts to link your notes together.
+It also uses other markdown text editor shortcuts to link your notes together.
 Very intuitive!

-CON: Not enough separate workspaces or different levels of categories.
-This Reddit thread has more.
+Cons: Not enough separate workspaces or different levels of categories.
+This Reddit thread has more information on Bear.

 Workflowy is a notes/project management hybrid, but it works best for notes.
 Workflowy takes the idea of an outline to an extreme.
 Rather than create smaller cards for each of your notes (like a notepad), Workflowy drills further and further down into an outline, creating a hierarchical structure right from the start.